Hello and welcome to the podcast of the Lotus Eaters episode 1256.

 That helps me out on TV sometimes.

-But this this is remarkable though, isn't it?
+But this is remarkable, though, isn't it?

-It's like, right, so she's decided to not only launch the party with a name that Jeremy Corbyn didn't like, but after a while she was just like, yeah, you know what?
+It's like, right, so she's decided to not only launch the party with a name that Jeremy Corbyn didn't like, but after a while, she was just like, yeah, you know what?

-You've not even done anything yet.
+We've not even done anything yet.

-In terms of what the party, whatever it's called, has done.
+In terms of what the party, whatever it's called, has done, this is the first thing that has happened.

 Is Zara Sultana immediately, satirically, begins to scam people or look like she's scamming people.